akoskm/akoskm.github.io/_posts/2016-09-20-browserify-in-production.md

 ### blueprint3d scripts

-The designer is based on [blueprint3d](https://github.com/furnishup/blueprint3d).
+The Realtime Raytracer is based on [blueprint3d](https://github.com/furnishup/blueprint3d).
 In the beginning <code>package.json</code> contained only a single npm script which built the application without any further minification or obfuscation: